Short-term health plans in Montana

 - Legislation was introduced in 2019 to limit short-term health insurance in Montana to three months, but it did not pass.

-- Montana’s current Insurance Commissioner views short-term plans favorably, while his predecessor did not.
+- Montana’s outgoing and incoming insurance commissioners view short-term plans favorably, while their predecessor did not.

-- At least six insurers offer short-term plans in Montana.
+- At least three insurers offer short-term health insurance in Montana.

-Rosendale’s approach is more welcoming of short-term health insurance, which is in line with his general opposition to the ACA.
-Although he has noted that it’s essential for consumers to be well-informed about what they’re purchasing, he’s in favor of expanding health insurance options “outside the scope of Obamacare regulations” (Rosendale has also championed health care sharing ministries as an alternative to ACA-compliant coverage).
+Although Rosendale pursued restitution for people who were misled by deceptive marketing tactics used by some short-term insurers, his approach has tended to be more welcoming of short-term health insurance in Montana than Lindeen’s (which is in line with his general opposition to the ACA; Downing shares Rosendale’s opposition to the ACA).
+Although he has noted that it’s essential for consumers to be well-informed about what they’re purchasing, he’s in favor of expanding health insurance options “outside the scope of Obamacare regulations.”
+Rosendale also included short-term plans in his summary of year-round coverage options for Montana residents (and listed both short-term plans and direct primary care plans above ACA-compliant plans purchased during a special enrollment period triggered by a qualifying event).
+Rosendale has also championed health care sharing ministries as an alternative to ACA-compliant coverage.

 Which insurers offer short-term plans in Montana?